 The most common sites of bone metastases are:

 - The pelvis (hip bone).

 Sometimes, only one area of the bone is affected.
 Sometimes, metastases develop in several bones at the same time.

 The bone is constantly forming and decomposing.
 This is a normal process that keeps bones healthy and strong.
 Metastatic cancer can alter this process.
-It can affect the normal balance between new and old bones and change the structure and function of bone.
+It can affect the average balance between new and old bones and change the structure and function of bone.

 Osteoblastic metastases develop when cancer cells invade the bone and cause the formation of too many bone cells.
 The bone becomes very dense or sclerotic.
-Osteoblastic metastases often occur when prostate cancer spreads to bone.
+Osteoblastic metastases often occur when prostate cancer spreads to the bone.